IBSim/VirtualLab/docs/source/examples/lfa.rst

     DA.Name = 'Linear'
     DA.File = 'Images'
     DA.CaptureTime = 0.01
-    DA.PVGUI = True
+    # DA.PVGUI = True

 The data analysis will be performed on the results in the directory specified by *DA.Name*.
 The file :file:`Scripts/Experiments/LFA/DA/Images.py` captures images of the simulations at time *CaptureTime*.

 .. warning::
-    Due to issues with the **ParaVis** module incorporated in **SALOME** off-screen rendering is not possible using the containers.
-The attribute *PVGUI* forces **ParaVis** to run the script in the GUI where the rendering works fine.
-However, this will currently fail for systems without a screen, e.g., HPC clusters.
+    Due to issues with the **ParaVis** module incorporated in **SALOME**, off-screen rendering is not possible with the use of VMs.
+The commented attribute *PVGUI* forces **ParaVis** to run the script in the GUI where the rendering works fine.
+If you're using a VM, uncomment this line by deleting the hash character, i.e., `#`.

+    However, both off-screen and GUI rendering will currently fail for systems without a screen, e.g., HPC clusters.
+We hope to apply a fix for this in future.

 .. admonition:: Action
    :class: Action